 Hospitals also found it harder to place their patients during 2021, according to CarePort, with the average number of referrals per patient increasing 32% for those referred to SNFs, 42% for those referred to home health agencies and 15% for those referred to hospices.

-In Massachusetts, Brigham and Women’s hospital reportedly had over 200 patients waiting to be discharged to nursing homes, the Boston Globe Reported in early January.
-More than 60% of nursing homes in the state reported intermittent admissions cutoffs due to staffing shortages, according to the Massachusetts Senior Care Association which called on the state government to provide National Guard support.
+In Massachusetts, Brigham and Women’s hospital reportedly had more than 200 patients waiting to be discharged to nursing homes, The Boston Globe Reported in early January.
+More than 60% of nursing homes in the state reported intermittent admissions cutoffs due to staffing shortages, according to the Massachusetts Senior Care Association, which called on the state government to provide National Guard support.